 Personal information is stored and disposed of in accordance with the Archives Act 1983.

-You don’t always have to provide us with your personal details, for example if you have a general question for us.
-Sometimes it may not be practical for you to stay anonymous or we may be legally required to deal with you in an identified form.
+You don’t always have to provide us with your personal details, for example, if you have a general question for us.
+Sometimes it may not be practical for you to stay anonymous or to use a pseudonym, or we may be legally required to deal with you in an identified form.
 We will let you know if this is the case.

-A PIA looks at any privacy impacts and makes recommendations for managing, minimising or removing that impact.
-The Executive Director may at times carry out a PIA on our activities or projects that involves the handling of personal information.
+We may at times carry out a PIA on our activities or projects that involve the handling of personal information.

 We do not automatically collect personal information about you when you visit our website and you can use our website without telling us who you are or revealing other personal information.